 During the mapping of the new primary codes it may be obvious that the mapping of existing codes isn’t optimal.
 This can be discussed at the autumn meeting but if there is a need for economic analysis, the case must be postponed to next spring meeting.
 Any need for changes discovered after the autumn meeting must also be postponed for discussion on the next spring meeting unless it is a serious error, but then the matter has to be discussed with concerned national organizations.

-#1 Updated by Mats Fernström about 2 years ago
+#1 Updated by Mats Fernström over 4 years ago

 - File PM för att skriva Technical changes.docx added

 This issue was discussed at the spring meeting 2016 and as far as I remember there were no strong protests against these “rules of conduct” but some kind of a manual for writing technical changes was requested.
 I promised to make a first attempt in Swedish and then the Centre (Martti) would correct and translate into English.
 I sent that first version to the Center 2016-08-25 but obviously no one has had time to translate it.
 I have now slightly updated the document but it is still in Swedish.
 Maybe it is useful for some of you that understand Swedish and therefor it is attached.
 The rest of you have to wait for the Centre´s translation.

 #3 Updated by Veronika Stemme about 4 years ago

 I have translated the document ”PM för att skriva ‘technical changes’ för NordDRG” (by Mats Fernström) to english.
 The document (How to write technical changes for NordDRG) can be discussed at the expert group meeting in Stockholm 4th of September.